juancarlosqr/100-days-of-code/r1-log.md

 ## Log

 ### R1D0
-Kicking off this!
+kicking off this!

 ### R1D1
-Python setup and filtering learning resources
+python setup and filtering learning resources
 - [How to Setup Anaconda on Mac OSX](http://mrshipley.com/2016/09/19/how-to-setup-anaconda-on-mac-osx/)
 - [Day 1: How to get started with Python](http://tecladocode.com/blog/learn-python-day-1-how-to-start-with-python/)
 - [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11)